uviclibraries/laser/1-Keychain.md

  - Ctrl + mouse scroll wheel zooms in and out
  - Holding down the mouse scroll wheel drags the page around

-3. Create the outline of the keychain
+3. Create the outline of the keychain:
  - Click on the **create rectangles and squares**<img src="images/act2/act2-02.png" style="width:20px;" alt="square"> icon from the left side toolbar
  - Click and drag somewhere on the canvas to create a rectangle.
 In the top left corner there’s a toolbar that looks like this: <br> <img src="images/act2/act2-03.png" style="width:400px;" alt="menu">
  - Make sure the units are in **mm**.